THE SEMI-STEINER

 [will man The inner human being that embodies the force of the will, Steiner said; it is carried by the limb man.]

 Winterfest Often occurring in late January or in February, this is one of the festivals punctuating the Waldorf school year.
 Winterfest — also known as Winter Festival or Winter Carnival — entails role-playing by the students, who may or may not wear costumes.
-Each child is asked to spend the day in the guise of a character having a personality opposite to the child's real personality.]
+Each child is asked to spend the day in the role of a character having a personality opposite to the child's real personality.]

 wisdom For Rudolf Steiner's followers, wisdom essentially consists of Anthroposophy (the word "Anthroposophy," derived from Greek roots, means knowledge or wisdom of the human being).
-Considered from slightly different angles, this wisdom is the substance of spiritual science or occult science.
+Considered from slightly different angles, this wisdom is the purported substance of spiritual science or occult science.

 Wise Men of the Great Dipper "(Hinduism) [T]he 7 Holy Rishis who were embodied in the 7 stars known as the constellation of Ursa Major."
 80 p.
 75